debitcash/Checkers/README.md

 Game Options:
 - Player vs Player
 - Player vs AI
+- Network play (tested with EC2 instances)

-The game keeps track of and displays statistics for each user.
-The AI is implemented using the Minimax algorithm with Alpha-Beta pruning.
+The game tracks and displays user statistics.
+The AI uses the Minimax algorithm with Alpha-Beta pruning to determine moves.
+Networking is implemented using the sys/socket API for communication between clients and the server.

 To enable color in the terminal (available only on Windows), uncomment the second and 30th lines in Main.cpp.